HL7/phd/src/pagecontent/ProfileConsumers.md

 This chapter is for those whose use cases require measurement data from Personal Health Devices (PHD) and need that data in FHIR format.
 In most cases PHDs are used when the measurements are taken by individuals who are not medical professionals and outside of the health care provider's institution.
 The individuals could be patients recovering at home from a serious operation, diabetics managing their condition while trying to live as normal a life as possible, or athletes wearing fitness devices keeping track of their training.
 Point of Care Devices (PoCD) used in acute care are not covered by this IG.
 There is a separate implementation guide [here](http://build.fhir.org/ig/HL7/uv-pocd) for such devices.

 It is important to understand that this Implementation Guide (IG) assumes that the source of the data is from *communicating* PHDs.
 This IG does NOT cover measurement data entered manually, such as a pulse rate taken by putting one's fingers on the wrist, or reading data from a non-communicating medical device.
-Manual entry of data is subject to human error which this IG does not consider.
+Manual entry of data is not considered by this IG as it is subject to human error.

 Understanding the content of the FHIR resources specified in this IG should be straight forward.
 Familiarity with the [MDC](http://build.fhir.org/mdc.html) coding system is the only IEEE 11073 domain-specific knowledge required.
 In addition, there is only one extension used in the PHD related profiles and that is a reference to the Personal Health Gateway (PHG) Device resource in the PHD Observation profiles.
 A PHG is the unit that is typically responsible for communicating with the PHD and encoding that data into FHIR.
 It may be a mobile phone, a PC, or a dedicated set-top box.
 Most of this IG is dedicated to the PHD to FHIR mapping that a PHG must follow.
 Those sections do require IEEE 11073 domain knowledge.